an enticing visit to the cacao bean lab of soma chocolatemaker

 - SOMA marries tradition with ingenuity and innovation to create exciting new flavours using tried and true heritage chocolate making equipment from around the world.
 That includes the German-made ruby red Sirocco roasting machine (pictured below) which SOMA purchased from Scharfenberger Chocolate of San Francisco, and a massive winnowing machine from Lindt of Switzerland.

-- SOMA has an extensive line of chocolate products that are all of superb quality, yet are playful and equally appealing to chocolate connoisseurs as well as those looking for fun-flavoured diversions such as the Mango bar with chili lime salt, the Brown Butter Rum Bar, the Roasted White Chocolate bar, the Starry Night dark chocolate bar featuring sea salt from the Newfoundland Salt Company, and the Fiji hot chocolate topped with house-made marshmallow–just some of my personal favourites.
+- SOMA has an extensive line of chocolate products that are all of superb quality, yet are playful and equally appealing to chocolate connoisseurs as well as those looking for fun-flavoured diversions such as the Mango bar with chili lime salt, the Brown Butter Rum Bar, the Roasted White Chocolate bar, the Starry Night dark chocolate bar featuring sea salt from the Newfoundland Salt Company, and the Fiji single origin made-to-order hot chocolate topped with house-made marshmallow are some of my personal favourites.
+See the photo of the amazing hot chocolate at the end of this post.
+It has a rich chocolate flavour, is thick, creamy and not sweet at all.
+The perfect hot chocolate for connoisseurs.

 - SOMA’s product packaging are not only original works of art, but are eco-friendly, featuring only natural ingredient ink from the Toronto Ink Company Inc. Cynthia is an architect with artistic training who uses her skills to create original art for SOMA’s packaging and enticing three-dimensional shapes for the single origin truffles.
 David is a pastry chef who upped his chocolate game by taking chocolate making classes in California.
 Together, they are an an unstoppable multi-award-winning creative team.